taixinw/cse15l-lab-reports/lab-report-4-week-8.md

 - - -
 ### Snippet 1

-This implementaion should produce the following result
+The expected result for this implementaion:
 ![snnipet1](snnipet1.png)

-the test was written in the MarkdownTest file
+Snippet1 test in the MarkdownTest file:
 ```
     @Test
     public void testsnippet1() throws IOException {